-- 23.1.
-All governors and all staff are supplied with the summary statutory guidance from Keeping Children Safe in Education 2020 (Part One plus Annex A for those working directly with children) and a central record is kept that this information has been received, read and understood. - 23.2.
-All governors, staff and volunteers are supplied with copies of the safeguarding and child protection policy, undergo annual safeguarding training in accordance with Lewisham SCB procedures and receive regular reminders and bulletins about the procedures in place.
+- 23.1 All governors and all staff are supplied with the summary statutory guidance from Keeping Children Safe in Education 2021 (Part One plus Annex A for those working directly with children) and a central record is kept that this information has been received, read and understood. - 23.2 All governors, staff and volunteers are supplied with copies of the safeguarding and child protection policy, undergo annual safeguarding training in accordance with Lewisham SCB procedures and receive regular reminders and bulletins about the procedures in place.
 A formal record is kept on the issuing of guidelines and individual training received.
-Annual safeguarding training includes:

-- 23.3.
-The safeguarding and child protection policy, including the Prevent duty - The expected pupil behaviour policy and behaviour management procedures - The employee code of conduct - The BYOD, staff acceptable use policy and guidance for community members on the use of social media - The whistleblowing policy - Part 1 and, for all leaders and those working directly with children, Annex A of KCSIE - 23.4.
-The DSL, Deputy DSLs and other members of the safeguarding team, including the Head, undertake full refresher training at least every two years and the DSL attends regular network meetings as well as keeping up to date with weekly and monthly local and national safeguarding bulletins and attends Lewisham Prevent training. - 23.5.
-Through the regular training programme outlined above, the College ensures that a culture of continued learning and development relating to safeguarding is promoted, with staff given ongoing opportunities to ask questions, raise concerns and review their own practice.
+Annual safeguarding training includes: - 23.3 The safeguarding and child protection policy, including the Prevent duty - The expected pupil behaviour policy and behaviour management procedures - The employee code of conduct - The BYOD, staff acceptable use policy and guidance for community members on the use of social media - The whistleblowing policy - Part 1 and, for all leaders and those working directly with children, Annex A of KCSIE - 23.4 The DSL, Deputy DSLs and other members of the safeguarding team, including the Head, undertake full refresher training at least every two years and the DSL attends regular network meetings as well as keeping up to date with weekly and monthly local and national safeguarding bulletins and attends Lewisham Prevent training.

+23.5 Through the regular training programme outlined above, the College ensures that a culture of continued learning and development relating to safeguarding is promoted, with staff given ongoing opportunities to ask questions, raise concerns and review their own practice.

-24.0 SAFER RECRUITMENT
+24 SAFER RECRUITMENT

-- 24.1.
-St. Dunstan's Education Foundation is committed to safer recruitment in education and the Foundation's recruitment policy and procedures (see related documents SDC Recruitment, Selection and Disclosure and Safeguarding Questions) will ensure pupil safeguarding remains an absolute priority when appointing staff. - 24.2.
-All new members of staff receive safeguarding induction as soon as possible after start date, and certainly before they have unsupervised access to children. - 24.3.
-All staff must obtain assurance from any staff employed by another organisation and/or working with the Foundation's pupils on another site (for example, in a separate institution) that appropriate safeguarding checks and procedures are undertaken in accordance with the school policy.
+- 24.1 St. Dunstan's Education Foundation is committed to safer recruitment in education and the Foundation's recruitment policy and procedures (see policy Safer Recruitment and Safeguarding Questions) will ensure pupil safeguarding remains an absolute priority when appointing staff. - 24.2 All new members of staff receive safeguarding induction as soon as possible after start date, and certainly before they have unsupervised access to children.
+Induction training also includes training on the Employee Code of Conduct, Safeguarding and Child Protection Policy, Expected Pupil Behaviour Policy and the identity and the role of the DSL. - 24.3 All staff must obtain assurance from any staff employed by another organisation and/or working with the Foundation's pupils on another site (for example, in a separate institution) that appropriate safeguarding checks and procedures are undertaken in accordance with the school policy.

-25.0 STAFF CODE OF CONDUCT
+25 STAFF CODE OF CONDUCT

-- 25.1.
-Staff have the responsibility to behave appropriately and report concerns regarding colleagues in accordance with the Safeguarding and Child Protection Policy and Whistleblowing Policy. - 25.2.
-Further information on expected staff behaviour is found in the Employee Code of Conduct and Staff Guidance on Interaction with Pupils. - 25.3.
-Staff who are involved in performing arts, sports provision and other activities that could potentially involve close one to one teaching should pay particular reference to

-Staff Guidance on Interaction with Pupils which has detailed instructions on the safeguarding arrangements in place for these children.
+- 25.1 Staff have the responsibility to behave appropriately and report concerns regarding colleagues in accordance with the Safeguarding and Child Protection Policy and Whistleblowing Policy. - 25.2 Further information on expected staff behaviour is found in the Employee Code of Conduct and Staff Guidance on Interaction with Pupils. - 25.3 Staff who are involved in performing arts, sports provision and other activities that could potentially involve close one to one teaching should pay particular reference to Staff Guidance on Interaction with Pupils which has detailed instructions on the safeguarding arrangements in place for these children. - 25.4 All staff working in EYFS, visiting EYFS or working with EYFS must read and understand the EYFS Mobile Phones Policy.
+Staff should never use phones in EYFS settings or around EYFS children, unless there is an emergency and no other way to call for help.

-26.0 MONITORING AND REVIEW
+26 MONITORING AND REVIEW